NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 16 Types of project management methodologies

+Choosing the proper project management framework depends on the goals of the organisation, business unit, time frame, and financial budget.
 Each methodology defines a specific approach to delivering projects.
 While each project management methodology has different processes and deliverables, they all follow the same basic principles:

 • Planning the project;

-• Executing the work; and
+• Executing the work, and

 A Quick Guide to Project Management Methodologies